-Every corporation organized or registered under the laws of this state, or having income from Arkansas Code Section 26-51-201 (with the exception of those corporations exempted by Arkansas Code section 26-51-303) must file an income tax return.
+Every corporation organized or registered under the laws of this state, or having income from Arkansas Code Section 26-51-201 (with the exception of those corporations exempted by Arkansas Code Section 26-51-303) must file an income tax return.
 Consolidated returns are permitted under certain conditions.
 D.I.S.C. and F.S.C.
 Corporations should use Form AR1100CT.
-Corporations must file Form AR1100S if: (a) they elected to be taxed as an S Corporation within seventy-five (75) days of incorporation or doing business in Arkansas, (b) the IRS and the State of Arkansas accepted the election, and (c) the election remains in effect.
-Life insurance companies who pay a premium tax as provided by law are exempt from filing.
+Corporations must file Form AR1100S if:

+- (a) they elected to be taxed as an S Corporation within seventy-five (75) days of incorporation or doing business in Arkansas. - (b) they are considered to be a Subchapter S corporation with the IRS, the State of Arkansas accepted the election and the election remains in effect. - (c) Life insurance companies who pay a premium tax as provided by law are exempt from filing.